 Black students were a rarity at Michigan when Mary Graham – she was known as Mollie – prepared to enroll.
 The all-white, all-male campus had only started to change in the late 1860s, and ever so slowly.

-“The Negro is knocking for admission to our colleges,” wrote student editors of U-M’s The Oracle in 1868, “and in a few of the institutions, the portals have been thrown open and this stranger admitted.”
+“The Negro is knocking for admission to our colleges,” wrote student editors of the University Chronicle in 1868, “and in a few of the institutions, the portals have been thrown open and this stranger admitted.”

 With slavery abolished and the Civil War ended, African Americans looked to obtain educations that, for many, had been illegal, substandard or simply out of reach.
 Fewer than 50 African Americans had graduated from American colleges before 1865.
 Reconstruction saw the founding of Black colleges and universities in the South: Fisk, Howard, Morehouse and Hampton Institute.
 Closer to Ann Arbor, two Ohio institutions – Oberlin College and Wilberforce University – had been educating African Americans since the 1850s.